 Link Building is a Must

-- December 17, 2020
+• December 17, 2020

-- Bradley Taylor
+• Bradley Taylor

 One way search engines decide where to rank your site is how much “link juice” you have.
 Link juice is the slang term used that basically means ‘how many sites that point to your site’.
 One way to get great inbound links is to publish totally unique content which other webmasters will feel compelled to share.
 This of course is easier said than done.

-- Actually read the article or part of the article so your comment is relevant.
+1. Actually read the article or part of the article so your comment is relevant.

-I spend three days of the month where I do nothing but comment on other blogs and then link them to my SEO client’s websites.
+I spend three days of the month where I do nothing but comment on other blogs and link to my SEO client’s websites.
 I keep a .txt log of all the pages where I comment and these lists are available to my customers upon demand.

 There are claims by others SEO’s and even folks who work at search engines that these links dont do anything to improve your search ranking.
 But I can tell you that in my experience even “no-follow” links help your ranking.